Recent Blog Post

 May 25, 2023 | Car Accident

-A negligent driver can ruin your day in an instant, and that is an understatement.
-The aftermath of a car accident can not only turn your life upside down, but it can cause even more damage to an injury you already had.
+A negligent driver can ruin your day in an instant.
+The aftermath of a Michigan car accident can not only turn your life upside down but can cause even more damage to an injury you already had.
 The insurance company will not make it easy for you to get compensation for the aggravation of a pre-existing medical condition.

 A pre-existing injury or pre-existing medical condition is one that you sustained prior to the accident.
 Car accidents often lead to injuries, but if the injury in question is in the same area that was already injured before the car accident, this would be an aggravation.
 For example, if you have back injuries you acquired from helping a friend move, and a car crash makes your back pain worse, you are aggravating a pre-existing medical condition.

-Can I Sue for an Accident That Aggravated My Injury?
+Can I Sue for a Michigan Accident That Aggravated My Injury?

 MRI of a brain

 In Michigan, you can sue the at-fault party if you have severe injuries.
-Make no mistake, however: The defense attorneys and insurance company on the other side may claim that you should not be able to recover damages due to the injury being pre-existing and that only new injuries should be considered in your personal injury claim
+However, the defense attorneys and insurance company on the other side may claim that you cannot recover damages due to aggravation of pre-existing injuries and that only new injuries should be considered in your personal injury claim.

 This is not true.

-Under Michigan personal injury law, if the aggravation worsens your condition, you may be entitled to compensation.
-Successfully collecting this compensation, however, can be tricky, so it is always best to seek help from a personal injury lawyer who is well-versed in these types of car accident settlements.
+Under Michigan personal injury law, if the accident worsens your pre-existing condition, you may be entitled to compensation.
+Successfully collecting this compensation, however, can be tricky, so it is in your best interest to seek help from a Michigan personal injury lawyer who is well-versed in these types of car accident settlements and offers free case evaluations.

 How Do You Prove Aggravation of a Pre-Existing Condition?

-A major insurance company strategy is to “blame the victim” for being involved in an accident that worsens medical conditions the innocent person may already have had.
-In fact, some insurance companies, and the lawyers they hire, go so far as to suggest that if you had an underlying condition before the accident, you are trying to “take advantage of the system” if you claim your earlier problems are made worse by the accident.
+A major insurance company strategy is to “blame the victim” for being involved in an accident that worsens medical conditions the victim may already have had.
+In fact, some insurance companies and the lawyers they hire go so far as to suggest that if you had an underlying condition before the accident, you are trying to “take advantage of the system” if you claim your earlier problems are worsening due to the accident.

 The law in Michigan allows your lawyer to protect you from this strategy.
 Here is a summary of the law to get you started.